Rohan-Rg30/Predicting_Movie_Success/README.md

 [ ] Build a web UI dashboard using Streamlit to predict movie success for upcoming titles.

+---

-🤝 Contributing
+## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to fork this repository and submit a pull request.
+Contributions, issues, and feature requests are welcome.
+Feel free to check the [issues page](https://github.com/Rohan_Rg30/Predicting_Hotel_Reservation_Cancellations/issues) or open a pull request.

-📜 License
+## 📜 License

-This project is open-source and available for educational and demonstration purposes.
+**© Spinnaker Analytics**.
+All rights reserved.
+This project was assigned by Spinnaker Analytics and is the property of Spinnaker Analytics.
+It is shared publicly on GitHub for portfolio/demonstration purposes only.
+No part of this code, dataset pipeline, or documentation may be copied, redistributed, or used commercially without written permission from Spinnaker Analytics.

-🙋 Author
+## 🙋 Author

-Rohan Gaikwad — Data Scientist & AI Specialist
+**Rohan Gaikwad — Data Scientist & AI Specialist** - [LinkedIn](https://www.linkedin.com/in/rohan-gaikwad-8b1976418)

-LinkedIn: Rohan Gaikwad
+---
+<p align="center">⭐ If you found this project useful, consider giving it a star!</p>